lzwjava/blog-source/original/2025-01-29-daily-life-en.md

 - Focus on my task and leave things where they are.
 It may seem unorganized to others, but it's convenient for me.

 - Using an iPhone 20w charger to charge a Mac M2 is acceptable.

+- In winter, wear thick cotton pants instead of thermal underwear.
+One pair of pants is more convenient than thermal underwear and pants.